redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 }
 ```

-Now you can try deleting a comment in the [GraphQL Playground](https://redwoodjs.com/tutorial/saving-data.html#graphql-playground) and see that a delete no longer works without authorization:
+Now you can try deleting a comment in the [GraphQL Playground](https://redwoodjs.com/tutorial/saving-data.html#graphql-playground) and see that a delete no longer works without authorization.

 ### Last Word on Roles